flaneurette/Natural-Grammar/README.md

 # Natural-Grammar

 A class to process text and auto–correct natural grammar following the Chicago style guide.
+Close to artifical intelligence, it use natural language processing to correct grammar, like a human copy editor would correct a text.

 Auto–correction includes, but not limited to: